farmsmart/farmsmart-flutter/docs/code-style.md

 Another practices we should follow:
 - We should extract in methods the Widgets instead of embedding them one inside another in a hierarchical view.
+- Smaller Widgets will help us to reuse them in different parts of the code.
+- A Widget would have the resources that it needs, and this one would be the only who can access to the resources it is using (constants, colors, strings, ...).

 ## Assets / Images separation